1. Abstract

 EvaTrustGraph plus ERC-8004 registries on Avalanche C-Chain.

 Vercel is the canonical deployment target for the product surface.
-The frontend is a dynamic Next.js app, and the backend routes are exposed through the same domain so article, curator, trust, and verification views do not drift across environments.
+The frontend is a dynamic Next.js app, and the backend routes are exposed through the same domain so markets, theses, predictors, trust, and evidence views do not drift across environments.

 5. Contract Boundary